Payum/PayumBundle/Resources/doc/custom_purchase_examples/authorize_net_aim.md

 #app/config/config.yml

 payum:
-    gateways:
+    gateways_v2:
         your_gateway_here:
-            authorize_net_aim:
+            factory: authorize_net_aim
             login_id: 'get it from gateway'
             transaction_key: 'get it from gateway'
             sandbox: true
 ```

 _**Attention**: You have to changed `your_gateway_name` to something more descriptive and domain related, for example `post_a_job_with_authorize_net`._